-by Herman Manson (@marklives) Every year since 2012, MarkLives has been polling South Africa’s top agency leaders to find out what they think of their competitors, whom they see as effective managers and great creatives, and where they believe their future competition is likely to come from.
-Today, we reveal which agency leaders were most admired by their peers in Cape Town during 2015!
+by Herman Manson (@marklives) Every year since 2012, MarkLives has been polling South Africa’s top agency leaders to find out what they think of their competitors, whom they see as effective managers and great creative leaders, and where they believe their future competition is likely to come from.
+Today, we reveal which agency leaders were most admired by their peers in Cape Town during 2016!

 - Today: Most-admired agency bosses in Cape Town

 - Tuesday: Most-admired creative leaders in Cape Town

 - Wednesday: Most-admired agencies in Cape Town